ryantd42/NY-Legislative-Git/2023/A7341B-2023/bill.md

- Introduced by M. of A. HEVESI -- read once and referred to the Committee on  Children and Families -- reported and referred to the Committee on Rules -- Rules Committee discharged, bill amended,  ordered  reprinted as amended and recommitted to the Committee on Rules
+ Introduced by M. of A. HEVESI -- read once and referred to the Committee on  Children and Families -- reported and referred to the Committee on Rules -- recommitted to the Committee  on  Children  and  Families  in accordance  with Assembly Rule 3, sec.
+2 -- committee discharged, bill amended, ordered reprinted as amended and recommitted to said  commit- tee

  AN  ACT  to  amend  the social services law, in relation to allowing for child protective services workers to complete certain required  train-